Engineering Precise and Robust Effective Hamiltonians: Flowchart for effective Hamiltonian Engineering

 \section{Flowchart for effective Hamiltonian Engineering}

-The design method is given as a flowchart which references algorithms that are provided in pseudocode.
+Having developed the general framework for robust Hamiltonian engineering, we now summarize the procedure in a flowchart that integrates all components of the method.
 The flowchart is the same for all applications in Table \ref{obj}. \begin{enumerate} \item Describe the quantum system and controls: \begin{enumerate} \item Provide a description of $H_\text{int}$ including distributions of $\lc{\eta_\text{int}^i}$. \item Provide a description of $H_c(t)$ and a model of the control system including finite bandwidth, maximal power, and nonlinearities and distributions of the model parameters $\lc{\mu_j}$.
-Specify the error Hamiltonian $\Delta H$. \item Provide relaxation times when desired. \end{enumerate} \item Identify from Table 1 the use case and its objectives.
+Specify the error Hamiltonian $\Delta H$. \item Provide relaxation times when desired. \end{enumerate} \item Identify the use case from Table \ref{obj} and its objectives.
 Partition $H_\text{tot}$ into $H_\text{pri}$ and $H_\text{pert}$ accordingly.
-Specify the target unitary $U_\text{target}$ and/or effective Hamiltonian $H_\text{target}$ and the required FoM. \item Determine the controllability of $U(T_\text{seq})$: \begin{enumerate} \item Controllability of $U_\text{pri}$: Use Algorithm 1 to determine if $U_\text{target}$ is achievable. \item Space of achievable $\bar H^{(0)}$: Use Algorithm 2 to determine if $H_\text{target}$ is in the space of achievable zeroth-order average Hamiltonians ($\bar H^{(0)}$). \item Range of achievable scaling factors for $H_\text{target}$: Use Algorithm 3 to check if $sH_\text{target}$ is achievable.
-If yes, set $H_\text{target}\leftarrow sH_\text{target}$. \item If $U_\text{pri}$ or $sH_\text{target}$ are not achievable, go to Step 1 to change $H_c(t)$ if additional control is available in the physical system.
-Sometimes (see below for an explanation of {\bf Step 3} (d)), one can go to Step 2 to choose a different partitioning to enable a larger set of achievable $\bar H^{(0)}$. \end{enumerate}
+Identify the components \(\{H_\text{pert}^w\}\) of \(H_\text{pert}\).
+Specify the target unitary $U_\text{target}$ and/or effective Hamiltonians $H_\text{target}^w$, scaling factors $s_w$, and the required FoM. \item Determine the controllability of $U(T_\text{seq})$: \begin{enumerate} \item Controllability of $U_\text{pri}$: Check if $U_\text{target}$ is achievable by checking if $U_\text{target}\in e^{\mathbf g_\text{pri}}$. \item Space of achievable $\bar H^{(0)}$: Use Algorithm \ref{L2} to compute $\mathscr C_w(\mathbf g_\text{pri}, H_\text{pert}^w)$, and then check whether $H_\text{target}^w \in \mathscr C_w(\mathbf g_\text{pri}, H_\text{pert}^w)$ for each $H_\text{pert}^w$. \item Range of achievable scaling factors: Use Algorithm \ref{L3} to check the joint achievability of $s_wH_\text{target}^w$. \item If any of the above objectives is not achievable, go to Step 1 to change $H_c(t)$ if additional control is available in the physical system.
+Sometimes (see below for an explanation of {\bf Step 3} (d)), one can go to Step 2 to choose a different partitioning to enable a larger set of achievable $\bar H^{(0)}$. \end{enumerate} \item Construct the total cost function incorporating the desired \(U_\text{target}\), \(H_\text{target}^w\), and higher-order corrections, and use a numerical optimizer to find the control sequence that minimizes this cost function. \item Calculate the control landscape and the FoM, accounting for relaxation and the full model of the control system.
+Check if the desired FoM and robustness are reached.
+If yes, return the sequence.
+Otherwise, if the FoM is low due to relaxation, go to Step 3 (c) to choose a larger $s$.
+If the robustness is not sufficient, go to Step 4 to include higher-order robustness. \end{enumerate}